-A.4.1.3 Design Rejection and Retest Criteria.
+A.4.1.3.
+Design Rejection and Retest Criteria.
 Failure of any initiator to conform to the requirements of this specification shall be cause for rejection of the design.
 Before the tests are repeated, full particulars concerning the failure(s) and action taken to correct the defects shall be submitted for approval to the appropriate safety authority.

-A.4.2 Visual Inspection.
-The EFI shall be visually examined and meet the manufacturer's incoming visual inspection criteria.
+A.4.2.
+Visual Inspection.
+The ILI shall be visually examined and meet the manufacturer's incoming visual inspection criteria.
+Visual inspection following the environmental testing shall detail any damage found.
+Failure to meet the manufacturer's incoming inspection criteria shall not necessarily be cause for failure or rejection of the ILI following environmental testing.